 You may want to bring a sturdy, folding umbrella for both rain and sun, and a poncho for rainstorms when bike-riding, but both can also be purchased very easily and inexpensively in country.
 Given the high temperatures, you should be familiar with the warning signs of dehydration and heat stroke.
+You have to remember to drink enough water without waiting for signs of dehydration.
 You may want a lightweight jacket for cool nights in the mountains or air-conditioned buildings.